-Since the enactment of the Competition Act in 2002, the business milieu has changed considerably globally and in India.
+Since the enactment of the Competition Act, 2002 (‘Competition Act’), the business milieu has changed considerably globally and in India.
 More and more businesses are now being run in the virtual world and newer models of business exist now which would have been inconceivable a decade ago.

 The pace of innovation in high-technology disruptive markets has also presented unique problems for competition law by challenging the traditional understanding of concepts such as ‘market’, ‘monopoly’, ‘dominance’, and ‘agreement’.
 Another cause for concern is the current trend of creation of silos among regulators in India, wherein each regulator, be it the Competition Commission of India (CCI) or the Telecom Regulatory Authority of India (TRAI’), unilaterally attempts to regulate enterprises in its domain.
 Lack of compliance with due process and principles of natural justice during investigation and decision-making by the Director General (DG) and the CCI has also been highlighted as one of the shortcomings of the present regime.
 To compound matters, the rapid pace of modern business has made timely adjudication of cases non-negotiable for the competition law framework to remain relevant.
 Given the intertwined relationship of competition law and the markets, in order for the law to remain relevant, it is imperative that it develops in line with market realities and revamps from time to time.
 Vidhi’s report ‘Systematizing Fairplay – Key Issues in the Indian Competition Law Regime‘ outlines key issues in the competition law regime in India that need to be addressed.
 The report also includes a snapshot of international best practice and key action points recommended for fairer competition law in India.

 Regulations framed by an authority in the exercise of powers granted by the enabling statute are a widely accepted form of delegated legislation.
 Several regulations have been framed by the CCI as well, in exercise of the powers conferred by the Competition Act.